 - 2.5.2 Exclusions: The AF will respect the exclusionary provision under the Policy and exclude activities that are "judged to be likely to have significant adverse impacts that are sensitive, diverse, or unprecedented on the environment and/or affected people are not eligible for financing and are excluded from the Program."
-More specifically, PforR financing should not be used to support programs, or activities within ownership or under customary use or occupation; or (c) have significant impacts on disadvantaged and vulnerable communities' cultural heritage that is material to the identity and/or cultural, ceremonial, or spiritual aspects of the affected communities.
+More specifically, PforR financing should not be used to support programs, or activities within ownership or under customary use or occupation; or (c) have significant impacts on Indigenous Peoples/Sub-Saharan African Historically Underserved Traditional Local Communities' cultural heritage that is material to the identity and/or cultural, ceremonial, or spiritual aspects of the affected communities.
 Furthermore, The Environmental Management (Environmental Impact Assessment and Audit) Act of 2005 has been amended in 2018, has to reclassify projects in consideration of magnitude of impacts on the environment, be classified into the following types, namely: - (a) Type "A" for Mandatory Projects (requiring a full ESIA); - (b) Type "B1" for Borderline Project (that may or may not require full ESIA; - (c) Type "B2" for Non-Mandatory; and - (d) "Special".